 Mitsch Bush, who earned the top line on the primary ballot at last month’s CD3 assembly, was quick to jump on the poll results by firing off a campaign email on Friday seeking funding to defeat Tipton for his vote last year to repeal the Affordable Care Act.
 A Colorado progressive group has already started running TV ads targeting Tipton for his health-care votes.

 Mitsch Bush campaign manager Sonja Macys said Tipton’s ACA votes were the tipping point for Mitsch Bush giving up her state House seat and jumping into the race against Tipton.

 “On May 4, 2017, Scott Tipton, once again, voted against his constituents’ interests, aligned himself with Donald Trump and voted in favor of Trump’s ‘heath care’ bill,” Macys said in the email blast.
 “Most ironic of all was Tipton’s claim that the bill would lower our insurance premiums.”

 The poll found that two-thirds of CD3 voters are concerned that ACA repeal would have weakened their health care and that the law should be strengthened instead of repealed.

-But Tipton campaign spokesman Michael Fortney on Saturday bushed aside any suggestion that the Cortez businessman is vulnerable in the sprawling but largely conservative Western Slope and southern Colorado district.
+But Tipton campaign spokesman Michael Fortney on Saturday brushed aside any suggestion that the Cortez businessman is vulnerable in the sprawling but largely conservative Western Slope and southern Colorado district.

 “Nancy Pelosi spent almost $3 million trying to beat Congressman Tipton last cycle.
 He won by 15 points,” Fortney said, referring to PAC money from House Minority Leader Pelosi in support of Democrat Gail Schwartz in 2016.